Updated: Jan 19

 All planned test cases are executed – Approved/Declined.

-All important modules should be tested – Approved/Declined.
+All necessary modules should be tested – Approved/Declined.

 There is a 90% code coverage – Approved/Declined.